Trusted WordPress tutorials, when you need them most.

 How to Add a Blog Post Checklist to the WordPress Editor

-A checklist can help you to make your posts the best they can possibly be.
-If you’ve added multiple bloggers to your site, then a checklist can also help everyone write in the same style and remember all the details.
+A blog post checklist can help you make your posts the best they can possibly be.
+If you’ve added multiple bloggers to your site, then a checklist can also help everyone write in the same style and remember all the important details.

-In this article, we will show you a step-by-step guide on how to add a blog post checklist to the WordPress editor.
+If you want to do the same, then follow our step-by-step guide on how to add a blog post checklist to the WordPress editor.

 How to add a blog post checklist to the WordPress editor